 Once you are ready to design your proposal this part of the guidance provides the design principles whether it is a single building in a rural setting; an expansion of a town; or infill within a village.
-It is split into two sections:
+It is split into three sections:

-7.1 Site and Area Appraisal
+2./ Site and Area Appraisal

 How to analyse the wider setting and the site - landcover, landuse and development patterns, building lines, access and recreation, biodiversity, cultural heritage and visual and scenic qualities, setting within the landscape, wind and sun analysis, water environment.
-It then includes siting examples - good and bad.
+It also includes siting examples - good and bad.

-7.7 Spaces between the buildings
+2.2 Spaces between the buildings